|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 This page displays all aggregate settings for monitoring templates, compliance standards and cloud policies that will be applied to members of the selected administration group (listed by target type).
 The page also displays the synchronization status of group members.

-To can change the display to show a different branch of the administration group hierarchy, click Select Branch.
+To can change the display to show a different branch of the administration group hierarchy, click Select Branch at the upper-right area of the page.
 This function lets you display hierarchy branches by choosing different target property values

 Like regular groups, each administration group has an associated group homepage providing a comprehensive overview of group member status and/or activity such as synchronization status, details of the Associated Template Collection for the group selected in hierarchy viewer, job activity, or critical patch advisories.
 To view administration group home pages: